 THE GOALS OF THE SCCC :

-To assist Canadian Chinese with learning and understanding about their Chinese culture and heritage;
+To assist Canadian Chinese with learning and understanding their Chinese culture and heritage;

-To share the world unique Shaolin Culture with all Canadian societies;
+To share the world renown Shaolin Culture with all Canadian society;

 To introduce the Shaolin Wellness Health Kung Fu Program.
 With regular practice, the seniors and the middle aged benefit from improving their blood circulation, recovering from fatigue, cleansing and strengthening of their internal major functional organs and limbs;

-To practise the Shaolin Kung Fu which helps to develop adults' and children's physical and mental well-being, adaptability and perseverance;
+To practise Shaolin Kung Fu to help develop adults' and children's physical and mental well-being, adaptability and perseverance;

-To learn the Shaolin monks' great compassion, the spirit of endurance, and to preach these themes to the populace.
+To learn Shaolin compassion, the spirit of endurance, and to preach these themes to the populace.

 To participate with sincerity and dedication in multi-cultural and charitable events;